jbleakl36/CircuitPython/README.md

 ![68747470733a2f2f726976717565732e6769746875622e696f2f646f63732f70686f746f696e74636972637569742e706e67](https://user-images.githubusercontent.com/112979207/228343647-98e76c17-ba22-464a-a1ec-a0ea43d0b802.png)

 ### Reflection
-This project was reletively straightforward, wiring was simple coding was simple it wasn't too much to handle as some other assingments have.
+I am thankful that the wiring was broken down for us because if not, I would have totally fryed a photointerupter.
+Besides the wiring learning the time.monocromatic was a bit tricky but after some research I eventually learned it's ways.
+It was exciting seeing it work for the first time as other assingments have taken much longer than the time I took to finish this one.